getsettalk/update/README.md

 - [x] fix header active menu

 ## Do Correction of Spelling :
-- [x] name of : Gyandayini Vidyapith
+- [x] name of : Gyandayini Vidyapith -- Correction Made 8 times in a page